 Conceptual Types have a clear picture of how they want things to look.
-They work seductively.
-In other words, they know where they want to go and have a clear plan.
+They work deductively.
+In other words, they know where they want to go and create a clear plan to get there.

 Weinberg and Galenson (2019) looked at the lives of Nobel Laureates in Economics.
 They found that Conceptual innovators made their most significant contributions to the field in their mid-20s.